Male Mahadeshwara Hills

-Male Mahadeshwara Betta (Hill), is a pilgrim town located in the Hanur taluk of Chamarajanagar district of southern Karnataka.
+Male Mahadeshwara Betta (Hill), is a pilgrim town located in the Hanur taluk of Chamarajanagar district of southern Karnataka in India.
 It is situated at about 150 km from Mysuru and about 210 km from Bengaluru.
-The ancient and sacred temple of Sri Male Mahadeshwara is a pilgrim centre where Mahadeshwara lived, practiced medicine as Sidda, taught ahimsa to people in and around the seven hills.
-It draws lakhs of pilgrims from the states of Karnataka and Tamil Nadu.
-The area of the present temple surroundings is 155.57 acre.
+The temple of Male Mahadeshwara is a pilgrim centre dedicated to Male Mahadeshwara, who is considered to be incarnation of Shiva.
+The area is also called Male Mahadeshwara wildlife sanctuary.
+The temple draws lakhs of pilgrims from the states of Karnataka and parts of Tamil Nadu and Kerala.

+The area of the temple surroundings is 155.57 acre.
 In addition, the temple has lands at Talabetta, Haleyuru and Indiganatha villages.
 Amidst dense forest, the temple attracts not only the pilgrims but also nature lovers.
 The height of the hill is about 3000 feet above sea level.